-Established in 1964 by the community, St. Hilda’s Services is a voluntary organization that provides a comprehensive quality service to people with mild, moderate and severe intellectual disabilities.
+Established in 1964 by the community, St. Hilda’s Services is a voluntary organisation that provides a comprehensive quality service to people with mild, moderate and severe intellectual disabilities.
 Based in Athlone our services benefit in excess of 120 services users and their families.
-St. Hilda’s unique governing structure which is predominantly parents and families of service users ensures that the care of people within the service always comes first.
+St. Hilda’s Services unique governing structure which is predominantly parents and families of service users ensures that the care of people within the service always comes first.

 Our approach for supporting good life

 - Exploring/Discovering/Listening/Observing (What are likes?) things you notice/Skills/Assets

 - Support person – need to understand their role.
 Support person is a bridge to relationships not the relationship itself

 - What other connections can be created or supported?

 - Can you match the skills/assets to an activity that leads to as role?

 - Does the activity create a relationship in the life of a person?

 - Consistent approach to activities to build confidence and relationships

 - Does the activity lead to a role for the individual?